Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

 * Got rid of the fasa to fas and mesr to mes on the otplocalizer quotes.

 * Nerfed the damage taken by the bosses themselves, except King Blueberry.

+* Completely revamped the Chief Boss Master cutscene.

+* Fixed a dialogue error on MSM boss.